pa2si/my-latin-event/README.md

 To do:

+- lets implement for myEvents two tables. one for past events and one for future events. both shall be aufklappar and the future shall be open normoally
 - implement in liked events and upcoming events a max diplay page and automaic rendering when scrolling down

 WHATS DONE IN VERSIONS

+v 0.1.89

+- adapted some styling in navbar elements

 v 0.1.88